 We receive payments and credits from vendors, including consideration pursuant to volume sales incentive programs and marketing development funding programs.
 These programs are usually of finite terms and may not be renewed or may be changed in a way that has an adverse effect on us.
 Vendor funding is used to offset, among other things, inventory costs, cost of goods sold, marketing costs and other operating expenses.
 Certain of these funds are based on our volume of net sales or purchases, growth rate of net sales or purchases and marketing programs.
 If we do not grow our net sales or if we are not in compliance with the terms of these programs, there could be a material negative effect on the amount of incentives offered or paid to us by vendors.
-No assurance can be given that we will continue to receive such incentives or that we will be able to collect outstanding amounts relating to these incentive programs with one of our largest partners, Hewlett-Packard Company, could have a material adverse effect on our business, results of operations and financial condition.
+No assurance can be given that we will continue to receive such incentives or that we will be able to collect outstanding amounts relating to these incentives in a timely manner, or at all.
+Any sizeable reduction in, the discontinuance of, or a significant delay in receiving or the inability to collect such incentives, particularly related to incentive programs with one of our largest partners, Hewlett-Packard Company, could have a material adverse effect on our business, results of operations and financial condition.
 If we are unable to react timely to any fundamental changes in the programs of vendors, including the elimination of funding for some of the activities for which we have been compensated in the past, such changes would have a material adverse effect on our business, results of operations and financial condition.